scrapjs/enot/README.md

 # Use

+Use Enot as simple emitter with optionally extended event notation:

 ```js
 Emitter.on('document click:pass(rightmouse)', callback);
 Emitter.emit('document click');
 ```

-In all regards Enot behaves as usual [Emitter](https://github.com/dfcreative/emmy).
-It is fully compliant with [component-emitter](https://github.com/component/emitter) and fulfills every [Emmy](https://github.com/dfcreative/emmy) use-case.

-# API
+Enot can be used the every way as [Emitter](https://github.com/dfcreative/emmy#use).

 Enot API consists of common Emitter methods: `on`, `off`, `emit`.
 Methods are chainable, so you can compose lists of calls: `Enot.on(target, 'click', cb).emit(target, 'click').off(target, 'click');`.